-'Wise men have divided sinners into two categories those whose deeds are limited to themselves and those whose acts affect other people as well.
+Wise men have divided sinners into two categories those whose deeds are limited to themselves and those whose acts affect other people as well.
 In my humble opinion, those in the first category are lesser and those in the second category are the greater sinners.

-Take to drink or worship idols; burn the Kaaba or the Koran

-These the Lord might perhaps forgive, but not that you hurt a man.'
+Take to drink or worship idols; burn the Kaaba or the Koran.
+These the Lord might perhaps forgive, but not that you hurt a man.
 (176)

-She acknowledges this herself when she says: There is not another witch like me in this world.
+She acknowledges this herself when she says: there is not another witch like me in this world.
 I have destroyed my family with my longing for pleasures.
 I am my father's murderer.
-I have put a knife to Shanta's throat (196).
+I have put a knife to Shanta's throat.
+(196)

 In these powerful words, her self-awareness resonates with a profound feminist perspective.
 By acknowledging her unique identity as a woman, she confronts the societal expectations and restrictions placed upon her.
 Her declaration of being unlike any other "witch" challenges the stereotypes and conventional roles assigned to women.
 Moreover, her acknowledgment of the impact of her desires on her family and her role in Shanta's life reflects a feminist critique of the patriarchal structures that can shape women's lives.
-It's a stark reminder that women have historically been held accountable for desires and actions beyond their control, and this self-awareness signifies her recognition of the injustice inherent in such constraints.
+It is a stark reminder that women have historically been held accountable for desires and actions beyond their control, and this self-awareness signifies her recognition of the injustice inherent in such constraints.
 This moment in her narrative serves as a potent feminist statement, highlighting the need for women to assert their agency and challenge the societal norms that have for so long constrained their identities and choices.

-Female Protagonists in 'Sevasadan' and 'Umrao Jan Ada' as Agents of Gendered Self-Representation
+Female Protagonists in "Sevasadan" and "Umrao Jan Ada" as Agents of Gendered Self-Representation

-Suman in 'Sevasadan': Redefining Redemption
+Suman in "Sevasadan": Redefining Redemption

-In the pages of "Sevasadan," Suman's story is a profound narrative of transformation and self-discovery, where her path to self-representation takes a spiritual and moral turn.
+In the pages of "Sevasadan", Suman's story is a profound narrative of transformation and self-discovery, where her path to self-representation takes a spiritual and moral turn.
 She transcends her early materialistic desires and embarks on a quest for redemption and moral elevation.
 Suman's journey reveals the extraordinary capacity of women to reinvent themselves, even in the most challenging of circumstances.
 Her narrative teaches us that identity is not static, but can be redefined in pursuit of a higher purpose.

-Umrao Jaan in 'Umrao Jan Ada': Mastering the Arts, Mastering Self-Representation
+Umrao Jaan in "Umrao Jan Ada": Mastering the Arts, Mastering Self-Representation self-representation within her niche.

-Umrao Jaan, on the other hand, is a woman of a different mold.
-Kidnapped as a child and thrust into the world of courtesans, she harnesses her skills in poetry, music, and dance to achieve recognition and self-representation within her niche.
 Her life story serves as an inspiration to all women who seek to define their own narrative.
 Umrao Jaan's mastery of the arts mirrors her mastery of her self-representation, proving that women can shape their identities by actively participating in the creation of their own stories.